On this page

 Your password must be between 8 and 12 characters long, include letters, at least 1 number and at least 1 capital letter.
 It can also include any of these special characters: !, $, %, ^, &, *, [, ], @, #, ?, +, -, _

 If there's a problem with the link and you can't reset your password, contact the Student Computing and Distribution Helpdesk for further assistance.

 Phone: +44 (0)1908 653972

-The OU will be replacing OU Google Apps for Education with Microsoft Office 365 in Autumn 2017.
-In the meantime, you can continue to use an existing account or create a new one but please be aware that the OU will no longer support OU Google Apps accounts from October 2017.
+The Open University had planned to replace OU Google Apps with Microsoft Office 365 this Autumn but we are still working towards getting everything in place and now hope to make the switch in early 2018.
+In the meantime, you can continue to use an existing Google Apps account or create a new one but please be aware that the OU will no longer support OU Google Apps accounts once Microsoft Office 365 becomes available.
 In the longer term, access to all existing OU Google Apps accounts will be removed.
-We expect this to happen in September 2018 and you'll need to have moved any files/emails you wish to keep before this date.
+We expect this to happen one year after the switch to Microsoft Office 365 and you will need to have moved any files/emails you wish to keep before this date.
 You may be able to transfer content to a personal consumer account via Google Takeout.

 We've produced some FAQs to help answer some of the questions you may have which can be viewed at replacing Google Apps with Mircosoft Office 365.

 The OU have an arrangment with Google which allows students to sign up for a free Google Apps for Education account which will get you a personal email address ending in @my.open.ac.uk.
 Full details of how to sign up for an Open Univeristy Google account can be found in your OU email address.

 If you've already got an OU email address from Google you can sign in here.